Educational game app Babaoo

 Assisting with activity design

-Many teachers, driven by the curiosity to evolve their practice in step with technology, have already appropriated AI tools, like Charivari à l’école, a teacher blogger, who shares in this article her practical cases of using ChatGPT to design exercises in French, Mathematics or even History.
+Many teachers, driven by the curiosity to evolve their practice in step with technology, have already appropriated AI tools.

 Let’s take the example of a teacher working in a CM2 class.
 She plans a dictation to work on the use of the imperfect tense of first-group verbs.
 To make the exercise more stimulating, the teacher chooses the theme of Harry Potter.
 She uses ChatGPT to create the dictation script.
 The tool then enables her to prepare a tailor-made exercise that meets precise specifications, and frees up time for tasks with greater added value for her students (error analysis, personalized coaching to guide everyone towards progress, etc.).